 It’s known by many names – dry camping, boondocking, free camping and wild camping – so we’ve rounded up all posts related to ‘camping without hookups’ here.
 Whether you’re parked on BLM land (Bureau of Land Management) for a couple of weeks, spending the night in a Walmart parking lot during a long cross country drive, or pulling up at a truck stop, you’ll find all of our posts and experiences here.

-We learned a lot during our first boondocking experience in Arizona which took us to Yuma, Quartzsite and Lake Havasu City over 9 days.
-So we pulled together 29 tips and tricks that helped us, working with what we had.
-That means… no solar, no composting toilet, no fancy stuff.
-We just made the most of our RV “as is” from the manufacturer.
-Of course, we know
+We learned a lot during our first boondocking experience in Arizona, staying in Yuma, Quartzsite and Lake Havasu City over 9 days.
+And we’ve learned even more over the past 9 years!
+So we pulled together 29 handy dry camping tips and tricks that helped us, working with what we had.
+That means… no solar, no composting toilet, no fancy

 Now that we’ve completed our first big boondocking trip, let’s look at our usage and overall costs as we finally get the answers to many of the questions we had before we started!
 Questions like…How many gallons of water did we use?
 How many days did it last us?
 How many hours did we put on the